CodeItQuick/ExpenseReportCSharp/README.md

 TODO:
 1. Make the console app more of an adapter with better test suite, non-acceptance-test-stuff
-2. Add the create method to the BlazorApp
-3. Add tests to the adapter layer of the BlazorApp (*)

 # Questions
 1. When is it better to return the domain object rather than a string?
 I would think when you don't own that code?